How to be a CEO

 2. Create a strategy, build a consensus, and execute the hell out of it.

 You don’t develop the strategy; you lead your team in building a strategy.
-There are a hundred tactics you could do.Your job is to find the five-to-seven tactics you must do to win.
+There are a hundred tactics you could do.
+Your job is to find the five to seven tactics you must do to win.
 Consensus often already exists on what you must do.
 Weak CEOs are afraid of “missing” something so they spread their resources too thinly across noncritical areas.
 Success is 10% strategy and 90% execution.

 3. Focus, focus, focus.

 The curse of the entrepreneur is they have a lot of ideas.
-The vast majority of ideas are terrible, but they will still expend resources to pursue ideas which defocus the company.
+The vast majority of ideas are terrible, but they will still expend resources to pursue ideas that defocus the company.
 The 2nd law of thermodynamics basically states that without energy, systems will tend to disperse and become chaotic.
-You, as the CEO, are the energy to keep your company focused and to not allow it to become chaotic.
+You, as the CEO, are the energy to keep your company focused and not allow it to become chaotic.

 4. Don’t run out of money.